How to create a look tweens love…

 Before you commit to any of these things, have a little sketch to see what the changes would look like.
 If drawing isn’t your thing, an app I like to use is called ‘Bazaart’ - you can screen shot the room and then use the ‘scissor’ tool to add or remove items.
 You can download images straight from your favourite stores and play with their placement to give you an idea of colour and scale before you decide to buy.

-Whatever it is you decide to do, I think the most important thing to do is make sure it speaks volumes about the person who gets to hang there and reassures them that who they are, what they love and the journey they embark on next will be supported with love and understanding.
+Whatever it is you decide to do, I think the most important thing to do is make sure it speaks volumes about the person who gets to hang there.
+That is reassures them that who they are, what they love and the journey they embark on next will be supported with love and understanding.

 Love Ness X